- Glue ear (also known as ‘otitis media with effusion’) is a condition where fluid builds up inside your middle ear and becomes thick and sticky.

 The medical name for glue ear is ‘otitis media with effusion’.
 It can last for weeks or months.

 What causes glue ear?

-Often there are no obvious signs of glue ear, so it’s a good idea to get your child’s ears checked regularly.
+Sometimes there are no obvious signs of glue ear, so it’s a good idea to be aware of things to look out for.